-If you have pension benefits under a personal pension plan (like your existing Aegon pension or a Retiready Pension) and meet certain conditions, you’re able to take the pension fund as a lump sum.
+If you have a small pension pot under a personal pension plan (like your existing Aegon pension or a Retiready Pension) and meet certain conditions, you’re able to take the pension fund as a lump sum.
 Normally 25% of this can be tax free.
 The main conditions are:

 • you must be at least 55 years old.
-You may be able to take income before age 55 if you have a protected low pension age or meet the ill-health conditions.
+You may be able to take a lump sum before age 55 if you have a protected low pension age or meet the ill-health condition.

-• your pension arrangement must be worth no more than £10,000
+• the full value of your pension arrangement must be taken and this must be worth no more than £10,000.

-• you can only exercise this option three times in your lifetime.
+• you can only exercise the small pot lump sum option three times in your lifetime.

-If benefits are not in payment, you should have the option to take 25% of the pension value as a tax-free cash sum.
+If benefits under your plan are not already in payment, 25% of the small lump sum is paid tax-free.
 The remainder is added to the rest of your taxable income in the tax-year in which you take it when determining any income tax liability.

 If benefits are in payment, the lump sum value of your pension will be added to the rest of your taxable income in the tax-year in which you take it when determining any income tax liability.

 A Retiready Pension can have only one arrangement.
-If your Retiready Pension was worth more than £10,000, you wouldn’t be able to use the small pots option to take the benefits as a lump sum, because we will not split it into two arrangements for you.
+If your Retiready Pension was worth more than £10,000, you wouldn’t be able to use the small pots option to take the benefits as a lump sum.

-You may be able to take small pots lump sum from age 55 or earlier if you have a protected low pension age or meet the ill-health condition.
+You may be able to take a small pots lump sum before age 55 if you have a protected low pension age or meet the ill-health condition.
 Find out more at Your Retirement Planner.

 This information is based on our understanding of current taxation law and HMRC practice which may change.